 Reflection

 Is there someone you're struggling to forgive this Christmas?
 Forgiving a person doesn't mean forgetting the offense, nor letting that person hurt you again.
-The unfortunate truth is that some people are not safe to share our lives with.
+The unfortunate truth is that there are some people with whom sharing our lives is not safe.
 Instead, forgiveness means asking God for help in removing the chip from your shoulder, choosing each day to act in loving ways, and trusting God to handle the justice part of the equation.

 Homework

-Reach out to someone you've had difficulty forgiving through a card, a phone call, or a plate of Christmas cookies.
+Connect with someone you've had difficulty forgiving through a card, a phone call, or a plate of Christmas cookies.
+At the very least, commit to praying regularly for them.
+James 5:16 remind us that the prayer of a righteous person is powerful and effective.
+Anglican theologian, C.S.
+Lewis, stated, Prayer doesn't change God.
+It changes me (And don't our hearts need changing?).
 You'll have to decide whether to mend fences or simply reach out in love as a deliberate act of forgiveness and healing for yourself.
 Trust God to take care of the rest.

 Further Reading